-- Video Codec: ActivePresenter offers two choices which are Flash Screen Video (lossless) and H.264/MPEG-4 AVC (lossy).
-When the flash codec is selected, ActivePresenter uses the lossless algorithm in encoding to preserve the quality.
-But when you select the H.264 codec, ActivePresenter down-samples the video data, resulting in the reduction of file size but at the cost of irreversible loss of video detail. - Frame Rate: A higher frame rate can increase the size of the recorded video.
-It may also overload simpler computers, because the computer not only has to run all the applications, but also captures those screens in real time.
+- Video Codec: ActivePresenter offers two options: - H.264/MPEG-4 AVC (lossy): If you select the H.264 codec, ActivePresenter down-samples the video data, resulting in the reduction of file size but at the cost of irreversible loss of video detail. - Flash Screen Video (lossless): When this option is selected, ActivePresenter uses the lossless algorithm in encoding to preserve the quality. - Frame Rate: You can set the value in the range of 1 and 60.
+A higher frame rate can increase the size of the recorded video.
+It may also overload simpler computers because the computer not only has to run all the applications but also captures those screens in real-time.
 In the worst case, you will see dropped frames in the captured video.